harinath-az/Docker-Zero-to-Hero/README.md

     /root: is the home directory of the root user.
 ```
+These basic folders form a logical isolation from one container to another container that means a container cannot share these files and folders with another container if a container is
+sharing these files and folders that means you are compromising the security of your container or the other container is compromising the security with yourself so that's why these files these files and folders are not used from the kernel and they are basically part of your container image or your container base image.

 ### Files and Folders that containers use from host operating system